- Sport & Abenteuer Reisen

 Day 1 Transfer: Rishikesh – Nandprayag – Ghat (210 km/7-8 hrs)

-After breakfast we drive via Devprayag in the direction of Ghat.
-The ghat is the basis of our hike.
+After breakfast we drive via Devprayag and Nandprayag in the direction of Ghat.
+Ghat is the basis of our hike.
 Arrival at the Ghat in the evening, here we will stay in a guest house.

 Day 2 Ghat – Sutol – Ghunni (14 km by road and 3 km hike)